mridul037/mridul037/README.md

 </pre>
 **Daily News**
-  - Uber's 'robo-firing' of drivers targeted in latest European lawsuit
+  - SimilarWeb raises $120M for its AI-based market intelligence platform for sites and apps
      <hr/>

-      - *Uber is facing another legal challenge in Europe related to algorithmic decision making.
-The App Drivers & Couriers Union (ADCU) filed a case, yesterday, with a court in the Netherlands seeking to challenge the ride hailing company’s practice of ‘robo-firing’…*
+      - *Israeli startup SimilarWeb has made a name for itself with an AI-based platform that lets sites and apps track and understand traffic not just on their own sites, but those of its competitors.
+Now, it’s taking the next step in its growth.
+The startup has rais…*

-  - Deci raises $9.1M to optimize AI models with AI
+  - Impact America Fund closes $55M to invest in startups targeting the world’s overlooked
       <hr/>

-      - *Deci, a Tel Aviv-based startup that is building a new platform that uses AI to optimized AI models and get them ready for production, today announced that it has raised a $9.1 million seed round led by Emerge and Square Peg.
-The general idea here is to make i…*
+      - *The entire asset class of venture capital is built atop systemic racism.
+The numbers don’t lie: only 2% of partner-level VCs are Black, and 81% of venture capital firms don’t have a Black partner on board.
+The lack of diversity in check-writers doesn’t stay i…*

-  - Leading Edge Equipment has a technology to improve solar manufacturing and $7.6 million to go to market
+  - Lightspeed Venture Partners backs Theta Lake's video conferencing security tech with $12.7 million
       <hr/>

-      - *Only a few weeks after the successful public offering of Array Technologies proved that there’s a market for technologies aimed at improving efficiencies across the solar manufacturing and installation chain, Leading Edge Equipment has raised capital for its …*
+      - *Theta Lake, a provider of compliance and security tools for conferencing software like Cisco Webex, Microsoft Teams, RingCentral, Zoom and others, said it has raised $12.7 million in a new round of funding.
+Lightspeed Venture Partners led the round with commi…*

-  - Bogota's Tül raises $4 million to improve the supply chain for construction in Latin America
+  - AMD grabs Xilinx for $35 billion as chip industry consolidation continues
       <hr/>

-      - *With a new $4 million round, the Bogota-based supply chain logistics technology developer Tül is prepping to expand across the Latin American region.
-Founded by Enrique Villamarin Lafaurie and Juan Carlos Narváez, Tül’s technology connects construction manufa…*
+      - *The chip industry consolidation dance continued this morning as AMD has entered into an agreement to buy Xilinx for $35 billion, giving the company access to customers requiring chips with high performance workloads like artificial intelligence.
+AMD sees this…*

-  - NeoLight's jaundice treatment catches another $7 million to bring neonatal light therapy to the home
+  - Uber's 'robo-firing' of drivers targeted in latest European lawsuit
       <hr/>

-       - *NeoLight, a startup company that’s working to bring hospital-grade neonatal care technologies to the home, has raised $7 million more in financing.
-Dignity Health and Honor Health Systems came in to support the company along with previous investors like the P…*
+       - *Uber is facing another legal challenge in Europe related to algorithmic decision making.
+The App Drivers & Couriers Union (ADCU) filed a case, yesterday, with a court in the Netherlands seeking to challenge the ride hailing company’s practice of ‘robo-firing’…*